CageCode/World-Food-Ecosystems/practical2/intro.md

 In the previous practical, you have gained familiarity with Google Earth Engine and JavaScript code.

-Today we are going to focus on abiotic factors and how plants adapt to their environment, taking salinization as an example.
+Today we are going to focus on abiotic factors, taking salinization as an example.
+How does salinity vary over gradients?

 <br />